Phone: (202) 808-3326; email: info@office.stthomasdc.org

 We are at 1517 18th St NW, Washington, DC 20036.
 The closest Metro stop is the north entrance to the Dupont Circle station.
 Street parking is available in the morning, but limited.
 Several bike racks are also available outside our building.

-Childcare is provided during Sunday services, and most Sundays there is a bible story and craft.
+Childcare is provided prior to Sunday services beginning at 10am, and most Sundays there is a bible story and craft.

 We welcome all who seek a deeper relationship with God and who desire to know more about Jesus to receive the Sacrament of Holy Communion at St. Thomas’ Parish.
 Those who choose not to receive communion are invited to come to the altar during communion to receive a blessing.